nvmwill/nexmo-developer/_documentation/en/video/guides/layout-control.md

 # Customizing the video layout for composed recordings

-You can use the Vonage Video REST API to customize the layout of videos in a Vonage Video recording.
+You can use the Vonage Video REST API to customize the layout of videos in a Vonage Video recording known as an archive.

 This feature applies to composed recordings, not individual recordings.
 For general information on Vonage Video recordings, see the [Vonage Video Recording](/video/guides/archiving) guide.